fcojara506/fcojara506.github.io/how_close_project.md

 ---
 title: How close?
-layout: default
+layout: pages
 ---

-Project about How is the nearest destinations.
+Project about the distance to the nearest destinations in different cities of the UK.